minhdang118/Erickson-Hacking/README.md

 Code files for experimenting and learning from Jon Erickson's *Hacking - The Art of Exploitation*.

-*2_programming*: Simple code files for debugging and assembly analysis.
+*2_programming*: Simple code files for debugging with GDB and x86 Assembly analysis.

 *3_exploitation*: Vulnerabilities including buffer overflow, string formatting, shellcode injection.